 Common symptoms include:

-Worry, stress and anxiety
+Worry, stress or anxiety

-Poor sleep, difficulties with concentration or memory
+Difficulties with concentration or memory

 Loss of motivation and drive